 We know there are many different types of pill reminder apps out there, from free versions to premium options with added features.
 All the apps we mentioned work excellently with our iPhones and Apple Watches.

-If you want a straightforward pill reminder app, then Round Health is the one for you.
+If you want a straightforward pill reminder app, Round Health is the one for you.

-Or, if you want an app that includes health and wellness tracking abilities, then MyTherapy is a better option for you.
+Or, if you want an app that includes health and wellness tracking abilities, then MyTherapy is a better option.

 Maybe you want an app that is fun and easy to use, then Mango Health is a great pick!

-Lady Pill Reminder is an excellent option if all you need is a pill reminder app for your birth control and contraception.
+Lady Pill Reminder is an excellent option if you only need a pill reminder app for birth control and contraception.

 Let us know which one you find the most effective for you and your lifestyle needs.
-If you have any additional recommendations, let us know in the comments section!
+Let us know in the comments section if you have any additional recommendations!